Pareto-Efficient Quantum Circuit Simulation Using Tensor Contraction Deferral: Methods

-To obtain the simulation results presented in this paper, we employed both a heuristic search strategy that implemented some hand-crafted circuit partitioning criteria based on our intuitions, as well as an automated search that explores the choices described above in a time-bounded and largely depth-first manner.
-The hand-crafted strategies adopted the following principles: \begin{itemize} \item Diagonalize $CX$ gates if all subsequent gates applied to the control qubit are diagonalized. \item Try to keep each circuit partitioned into two or three subcircuits. \item Defer entanglement gates if merging would create a large circuit; i.e., exceed a given memory threshold. \item Assign deferred entanglement gates to the smallest subcircuit, or to a subcircuit that can be sliced. \end{itemize}

-Figure \ref{fig:googlepart} in Appendix \ref{s:partitioning} illustrates how a 49-qubit, depth 27 random circuit and a 56-qubit, depth 23 random circuit were partitioned into subcircuits using the hand-crafted approach described above.
-These circuits and subcircuits were used in our simulation studies.
+To obtain the numerical results presented in this paper, we employ two heuristic search strategies: one that implements some hand-crafted circuit partitioning criteria based on our intuitions, and one that explores the choices described above in a largely depth-first manner.
+The hand-crafted strategies adopt the following principles: \begin{itemize} \item Diagonalize $CX$ gates if contraction deferral is being applied, or if all subsequent gates applied to the control qubit are diagonal or diagonalizable. \item Try to keep each circuit partitioned into a small number of (e.g., less than five) subcircuits, with a small number of gates crossing the boundaries. \end{itemize} The Supplementary Information illustrates how the 49-qubit, depth 27 random circuit and the 56-qubit, depth 23 random circuit used in our numerical study are partitioned into subcircuits using the hand-crafted approach described above.

-In addition, we used a time-bounded automated search method to explore the trade-off between memory usage and floating-point operations for various circuits.
-This search had the freedom to explore arbitrary circuit partitionings unconstrained by our heuristic intuitions.
-In each execution, the search method was given a circuit and a limit on the available memory that could be used, and it then attempted to find circuit partitionings that minimized the number of floating-point operations needed to perform a simulation without exceeding the specified memory limit.
-Fig.~\ref{fig:tradeoff} illustrates the trade-off between memory and computation identified by the analysis for the 49-qubit circuit shown in Figure \ref{fig:googlepart}.
-Note that because the search strategy employed was time bounded and it did not perform an exhaustive search, it is likely that this curve is suboptimal and circuit partitioning schemes that strictly dominate ours could be found.